pheresi/THAMDOF/README.md

 # Other information

 I developed this tool initially on 2015 for the course CEE385-Performance Based Earthquake Engineering (as its TA), thought by Professor Miranda at Stanford.
-Since then, every year it has suffered some minor modifications.
-If you have any recommendation for new features (especially a new name, hehe), don't hesitate in sharing them with us.
+Since then, every year I've implemented some minor modifications.
+If you have any recommendation for new features (especially a new name, please... hehe), don't hesitate in sharing them with us.
 I'm currently working on a Python version of this tool as well.

 This tool is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.